ihsn/SDCPractice/_build/html/_sources/process.rst.txt

 evaluated whether, in case of a sample, possible intruders have knowledge as to which individuals are in the sample.
 This can be the case if it is known which schools were visited by the survey team, for example.
-A few examples of disclosure scenarios are (see Section 4.3 for more information):
+A few examples of disclosure scenarios are (see the Section `Disclosure scenarios < measure_risk.html#Disclosure scenarios` for more information):

 -  Matching: The intruder uses auxiliary data, e.g., data on region,